CONSTITUTIONAL BY-LAWS OF

 National associations cannot accept or retain in their midst any foreign members who do not belong to the national association of the country in which they operate, if such an association exists and is a member of the League.

-9. A national association seeking membership of the League is required to submit its application in writing, together with a copy of its constitutional by-laws and regulations, to the Committee.
+9. A national association seeking membership of the League is required to prove to have been in existence for at least three continuous years before it can submit its application in writing, together with a copy of its constitutional by-laws and regulations, to the Committee.
 It must state, at the same time, that it is fully aware of the constitutional by-laws and rules of the League and agrees to comply with them, and that its members will comply with the by-laws and internal regulations as established by the League.
 Membership is granted by the Extraordinary General Meeting.
 However, in some cases, the Committee may grant provisional membership subject to subsequent ratification by the Extraordinary General Meeting.
 Structural changes to an association’s original constitution must be sent to the ILAB Committee for review.

 10. Any national association which does not fulfil its obligations towards the League may be expelled by a resolution of the Extraordinary General Meeting.
 Any national association which fails to pay its dues within 90 days of invoice loses its voting rights until such time as payment is made.
 Any national association which fails to pay its dues for two years running can be expelled from the League by resolution of the Extraordinary General Meeting.